smortezah/portfolio/README.md

 ## Computer Vision (CV)

-- [Image classification](computer-vision/image-classification/): using deep learning to classify images, then build apps to deploy the models
+- [Image classification](computer-vision/image-classification/): building apps for classification of images deploying deep learning models

+## ETL

+- [ETL pipeline with Airflow and Docker](etl/airflow-docker): automatization of extracting data from various sources, transforming them, and loading the transformed data into a database